US charges Iranian hackers over ransomware attacks on major cities

 Atlanta wasn't alone, as the Port of San Diego suffered an attack in September, limiting access to park permits, public records and business services.

-They would search for vulnerabilities through scans online, and attack outside of business hours to cause as much damage as possible, prosecutors said.
+The alleged hackers would search for vulnerabilities through online scans and attack outside of business hours to cause as much damage as possible, prosecutors said.

-The Treasury Department also announced actions against Ali Khorashadizadeh and Mohammad Ghorbaniyan, two Iranians who allegedly helped exchange the paid bitcoin ransoms into Iranian currency.
-The bitcoin wallets that the alleged hackers used had more than 7,000 transactions, the agency said.
+The Treasury Department also unveiled actions against Ali Khorashadizadeh and Mohammad Ghorbaniyan, two Iranians who allegedly helped exchange the paid bitcoin ransoms into Iranian currency.
+Bitcoin wallets linked to the alleged hackers were used for more than 7,000 transactions, the department said.

 "Treasury is targeting digital currency exchangers who have enabled Iranian cyber actors to profit from extorting digital ransom payments from their victims," Sigal Mandelker, Treasury Under Secretary for Terrorism and Financial Intelligence, said in a statement.

 Savandi and Mansouri are charged with conspiracy to commit wire fraud, and intentional damage to a protected computer.
-While Iran does not extradite to the US -- as the alleged hackers behind cyberattacks on HBO are also from Iran -- the Justice Department said the two alleged hackers are now "fugitives from American justice."
+Iran doesn't extradite to the US so the two alleged hackers are now "fugitives from American justice," the Justice Department said.
+The hackers alleged to have conducted cyberattacks on HBO are also from Iran.

 "By calling out those who threaten American systems, we expose criminals who hide behind their computer and launch attacks that threaten our public safety and national security," the FBI's executive assistant director Amy Hess said.